Policy Iterations for Reinforcement Learning Problems in Continuous Time and Space -- Fundamental Theory and Methods

-On the other hand, the aforementioned PI methods in CTS were all designed via Lyapunov's stability theory \citep{Haddad2008} to guarantee that the generated policies are all asymptotically stable and thereby yield finite returns (at least on a bounded region around an equilibrium state), provided that so is the initial policy.
-There are two main restrictions, however, for these stability-based works to be extended to the general RL framework.
-One is the fact that except in the LQR case (e.g., \citealp{Modares2016}), there is no (or less if any) direct connection between stability and discount factor $\gamma$ in RL.
-This is why in the nonlinear cases, the aforementioned PI methods in CTS only consider the total case $\gamma = 1$, but \emph{not} the discounted case $0 < \gamma < 1$.\footnote{In RL community, the return or the RL problem (in a discrete space) is said to be \emph{discounted} if $0 \leq \gamma < 1$ and \emph{total} if $\gamma = 1$.}The other restriction of those stability-based designs is that the initial policy needs to be asymptotically stabilizing to \emph{run the PI methods}.
-This is quite contradictory for IPI methods since they are partially or completely model-free, but it is hard or even impossible to find a stabilizing policy \emph{without knowing the dynamics}.
-Besides, compared with the RL frameworks in CTS, e.g., those in \citep*{Doya2000,Mehta2009,Fremaux2013}, this stability-based approach rather restricts the class of the cost (or reward) and the dynamics.
-For instances, the dynamics was assumed to have at least one equilibrium state,\footnote{For an example of a dynamics with no equilibrium state, see \citep[Example 2.2]{Haddad2008}.} and the goal was always to (locally) stabilize the system in an optimal fashion to that equilibrium state although there may also exist multiple isolated equilibrium states to be considered or bifurcation; for such optimal stabilization, the cost was always crafted to be non-negative for all points and zero at the equilibrium.
+On the other hand, the aforementioned PI methods in CTS were all designed via Lyapunov's stability theory \citep{Khalil2002} to ensure that the generated policies all asymptotically stabilizes the dynamics and yield finite returns (at least on a bounded region around an equilibrium state), provided that so is the initial policy.
+Here, the dynamics under the initial policy needs to be asymptotically stable to run the PI methods, which is, however, quite contradictory for IPI --- it is partially model-free, but it is hard or even impossible to find such a stabilizing policy \emph{without knowing the dynamics}.
+Besides, compared with the RL problems in CTS, e.g., those in \citep*{Doya2000,Mehta2009,Fremaux2013}, this stability-based approach restricts the range of the discount factor $\gamma$ and the class of the dynamics and the cost (i.e., reward) as follows. \begin{enumerate} \item When discounted, the discount factor $\gamma \in (0, 1)$ must be larger than some threshold so as to hold the asymptotic stability of the target optimal policy (\citealp*{Gaitsgory2015,Modares2016}).
+If not, there is no point in considering stability: PI finally converges to that (possibly) \emph{non-stabilizing} optimal solution, even if the PI is convergent and the initial policy is \emph{stabilizing}.
+Furthermore, the threshold on $\gamma$ depends on the dynamics (and the cost), and thus it cannot be calculated without knowing the dynamics, a contradiction to the use of any (partially) model-free methods such as IPI.
+Due to these restrictions on $\gamma$, the PI methods mentioned above for nonlinear optimal control focused on the problems without discount factor, rather than discounted ones. \item In the case of optimal regulations, (i) the dynamics is assumed to have at least one equilibrium state;\footnote{For an example of a dynamics with no equilibrium state, see \citep[Example 2.2]{Haddad2008}.} (ii) the goal is to stabilize the system optimally for that equilibrium state, although bifurcation or multiple isolated equilibrium states to be considered may exist; (iii) for such optimal stabilization, the cost is crafted to be positive (semi-)definite --- when the equilibrium state of interest is transformed to zero without loss of generality \citep{Khalil2002}.
+Similar restrictions exist in optimal tracking problems that can be transformed into equivalent optimal regulation problems (e.g., see \citealp{Modares2014}). \end{enumerate} In this paper, we consider a general RL framework in CTS, where reasonably minimal assumptions were imposed --- 1) the global existence and uniqueness of the state trajectories, 2) (whenever necessary) continuity, differentiability, and/or existence of maximum(s) of functions, and 3) no assumption on the discount factor $\gamma \in (0, 1]$ --- to include a broad class of problems.
+The RL problem in this paper not only contains those in the RL literature (e.g., \citealp{Doya2000,Mehta2009,Fremaux2013}) in CTS but also considers the cases beyond stability framework (at least theoretically), where state trajectories can be still bounded or even diverge (Proposition~\ref{prop:general admissible condition}; \secref{subsection:nonlinear optimal control}; Appendices \secsref{subsection:discounted RL with bounded state trj} and \ref{subsection:LQR} on pages 31--34).
+It also includes input-constrained and unconstrained problems presented in both RL and optimal control literature as its special cases.